Post-Baccalaureate Programs: Everything You Need to Know

 By the end of my sophomore year, I had made the Dean’s list and discovered a new application for CRISPR; instead of merely editing genomes, I applied the technology to the field of epigenetics, which was previously considered laughable.
 As is visible on my transcript, the rest of college saw improved grades across all subjects for me.
 Having reached a low at a young age, I know what is required to pull myself out of a bad situation and recommit myself to hard work.

-Our applicant here knows exactly where his weak spots are: freshman year.
-He also has a blight on his academic record—an infraction for underage drinking, something that might automatically disqualify him from some admissions processes.
-But by tackling it head-on with a story of growth and resilience, he both handles the weak spot and turns it into a strength.
-He makes it clear that an investment in his academic future won’t go to waste, because he’s already been tested and knows the route to his future.
+By tackling it head-on with a story of growth and resilience, he both handles the weak spot and turns it into a strength.
+He makes it clear that an investment in his academic future won’t go to waste because he’s already been tested and knows the route to his future.

-Post baccalaureate programs are a tried and true way to gain admission into medical school.
+Post-baccalaureate programs are a tried and true way to gain admission into medical school.
 By submitting a strong application, you’re another step closer to fulfilling your dream of becoming a doctor.

 THERE'S NO REASON TO STRUGGLE THROUGH THE MED SCHOOL ADMISSIONS PROCESS ALONE, ESPECIALLY WITH SO MUCH ON THE LINE.
 SCHEDULE YOUR COMPLIMENTARY CONSULTATION TO ENSURE YOU LEAVE NOTHING TO CHANCE.